Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `auth_methods` (List of String) Types of credentials/grants to enable.
 - `authenticated_groups_claim` (List of String) The claim that contains authenticated groups.
 This setting can be used together with ACL plugin, but it also enables IdP managed groups with other applications and integrations.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `authorization_cookie_domain` (String) The authorization cookie Domain flag.
 - `authorization_cookie_http_only` (Boolean) Forbids JavaScript from accessing the cookie, for example, through the `Document.cookie` property.
+Default: true
 - `authorization_cookie_name` (String) The authorization cookie name.
+Default: "authorization"
 - `authorization_cookie_path` (String) The authorization cookie Path flag.
+Default: "/"
-- `authorization_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks. must be one of ["Default", "Lax", "None", "Strict"]
+- `authorization_cookie_same_site` (String) Controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.
+Default: "Default"; must be one of ["Default", "Lax", "None", "Strict"]
 - `authorization_cookie_secure` (Boolean) Cookie is only sent to the server when a request is made with the https: scheme (except on localhost), and therefore is more resistant to man-in-the-middle attacks.
 - `authorization_endpoint` (String) The authorization endpoint.
 If set it overrides the value in `authorization_endpoint` returned by the discovery endpoint.
 - `authorization_query_args_client` (List of String) Extra query arguments passed from the client to the authorization endpoint.
 - `authorization_query_args_names` (List of String) Extra query argument names passed to the authorization endpoint.
 - `authorization_query_args_values` (List of String) Extra query argument values passed to the authorization endpoint.
 - `authorization_rolling_timeout` (Number) Specifies how long the session used for the authorization code flow can be used in seconds until it needs to be renewed.
 0 disables the checks and rolling.
+Default: 600
 - `bearer_token_cookie_name` (String) The name of the cookie in which the bearer token is passed.
 - `bearer_token_param_type` (List of String) Where to look for the bearer token: - `header`: search the `Authorization`, `access-token`, and `x-access-token` HTTP headers - `query`: search the URL's query string - `body`: search the HTTP request body - `cookie`: search the HTTP request cookies specified with `config.bearer_token_cookie_name`.
 - `by_username_ignore_case` (Boolean) If `consumer_by` is set to `username`, specify whether `username` can match consumers case-insensitively.
+Default: false
 - `cache_introspection` (Boolean) Cache the introspection endpoint requests.
+Default: true
 - `cache_token_exchange` (Boolean) Cache the token exchange endpoint requests.
+Default: true
 - `cache_tokens` (Boolean) Cache the token endpoint requests.
+Default: true
 - `cache_tokens_salt` (String) Salt used for generating the cache key that is used for caching the token endpoint requests.
 - `cache_ttl` (Number) The default cache ttl in seconds that is used in case the cached object does not specify the expiry.
+Default: 3600
 - `cache_ttl_max` (Number) The maximum cache ttl in seconds (enforced).
 - `cache_ttl_min` (Number) The minimum cache ttl in seconds (enforced).
 - `cache_ttl_neg` (Number) The negative cache ttl in seconds.
 - `cache_ttl_resurrect` (Number) The resurrection ttl in seconds.
 - `cache_user_info` (Boolean) Cache the user info requests.
+Default: true
 - `claims_forbidden` (List of String) If given, these claims are forbidden in the token payload.
 - `client_alg` (List of String) The algorithm to use for client_secret_jwt (only HS***) or private_key_jwt authentication.
 - `client_arg` (String) The client to use for this request (the selection is made with a request parameter with the same name).
+Default: "client_id"
 - `client_auth` (List of String) The default OpenID Connect client authentication method is 'client_secret_basic' (using 'Authorization: Basic' header), 'client_secret_post' (credentials in body), 'client_secret_jwt' (signed client assertion in body), 'private_key_jwt' (private key-signed assertion), 'tls_client_auth' (client certificate), 'self_signed_tls_client_auth' (self-signed client certificate), and 'none' (no authentication).
 - `client_credentials_param_type` (List of String) Where to look for the client credentials: - `header`: search the HTTP headers - `query`: search the URL's query string - `body`: search from the HTTP request body.
 - `client_id` (List of String) The client id(s) that the plugin uses when it calls authenticated endpoints on the identity provider.
 - `client_jwk` (Attributes List) The JWK used for the private_key_jwt authentication. (see [below for nested schema](#nestedatt--config--client_jwk))
 - `client_secret` (List of String) The client secret.
 - `cluster_cache_redis` (Attributes) (see [below for nested schema](#nestedatt--config--cluster_cache_redis))
 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
 If set, the plugin will share cache with nodes configured with the same strategy backend.
-Currentlly only introspection cache is shared. must be one of ["off", "redis"]
+Currentlly only introspection cache is shared.
+Default: "off"; must be one of ["off", "redis"]
 - `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
 - `consumer_claim` (List of String) The claim used for consumer mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `consumer_optional` (Boolean) Do not terminate the request if consumer mapping fails.
+Default: false
 - `credential_claim` (List of String) The claim used to derive virtual credentials (e.g. to be consumed by the rate-limiting plugin), in case the consumer mapping is not used.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `disable_session` (List of String) Disable issuing the session cookie with the specified grants.
 - `discovery_headers_names` (List of String) Extra header names passed to the discovery endpoint.
 - `discovery_headers_values` (List of String) Extra header values passed to the discovery endpoint.
 - `display_errors` (Boolean) Display errors on failure responses.
+Default: false
 - `domains` (List of String) The allowed values for the `hd` claim.
 - `downstream_access_token_header` (String) The downstream access token header.
 - `downstream_access_token_jwk_header` (String) The downstream access token JWK header.